 Sharing your GoFundMe with members of your community is a wonderful opportunity to activate the compassion in those around you.
 After you’ve reached out to your friends and family, it’s important to reach out to your community and even local media, if that’s an option.

-The more people you share with, the more community-advocates you will find that can help build your fundraising team and take your campaign to the next level.
+The more people you share with, the more community-advocates you will find that can help build your fundraising team and take your fundraiser to the next level.
 Whether it's a charity walk, or a birthday fundraiser - someone in your community could be the key to helping you reach your goal.

 When reaching out to people you might not know personally, focus on letting them know how supporting your GoFundMe will not just benefit you, but also make a positive impact on their community.
 Consider how motivated donors can be on special days, like Giving Tuesday.
 People like to support causes when they receive an emotional reward from doing so.
 Figuring out how to offer that positive experience is key to receiving support from the community.
 A great place to start is to create community projects that will bring people together and unite them over a shared vision!